handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 Event tracking is a growing and exceptionally valuable part of product decisions and business analytics.
 More and more, companies regularly re-evaluate existing features and release multiple ideas at once.
 Gone are the days when decisions were made to release single, unchanging features that sit in production till the end of time.
 Why choose a single, “best,” idea when you can try out several at once, watch how users react, and react in kind?
 Why plan a new project without looking at how users have historically interacted with your product?
 This degree of experimentation is made possible by a robust event-tracking infrastructure.

 The stories that drive customer insights are rarely contained to any one type of event.
-The question of what should be tracked is generally straightforward [???].
 How much to track and how to represent properties and relationships in your tracking data is where the interesting challenges arise.
 Events are rarely conceived in the way they are later used.
 It’s unlikely that you will know the right questions to ask till you see historical results and product priorities may change in a way that requires new insights.

 Over the years I’ve seen some amazing event tracking implementations along with a few failures.
 One of the most common issues that arises is a lack of consistency, especially when the same data is stored in different ways.
 For example, one of our pages may track a new manufacturer and sends `id` as its unique identifier, whereas an page tracking the purchase of a manufacturer’s product may track the manufacturer using `uuid` or `name`.
 This can make reconciling the `manufacturer` across events quite cumbersome.
 In addition to being more complicated to query, it can have enormous performance implications if you’re missing data and—if you can—need to hit a separate database to flesh out the missing attributes in your data.